 Keeping warm can keep you well.
 The temperature of your home can impact your mobility and how well your muscles function.

 We've produced a room thermometer card as part of our Spread the Warmth campaign to help you stay aware of the temperature in your home.

 Know the magic numbers that keep you warm, safe and well

 - 21°C/70°F is the ideal temperature for your living room.

 - 18°C/65°F is the ideal temperature for your bedroom.

 - The rest of the house should be heated to at least 18°C / 65°F

-‘D’ during daylight - Try and take some time outdoors each day, during daylight hours, particularly if there is sunshine, whether this is a stroll around your garden, neighbouring streets or in a local green space.
-Spending too long indoors could lead to vitamin D deficiency because of lack of sunlight exposure.
+‘D’ during daylight - Try and go outdoors each day during daylight hours, particularly if there is sunshine, whether this is a stroll around your garden, neighbouring streets or in a local green space.
+Spending too long indoors can contribute to vitamin D deficiency due to lack of sunlight exposure.
 Many of us will be deficient in Vitamin D, particularly during winter.

 We were contacted recently by Mrs Hughes with this lovely feedback "Just to thank Sean for doing a great job putting up the grab rail.
 My husband is so grateful as its made such a difference to him getting up and down the stairs.
 Diolch"